andrewbanchich/shreddit/README.md

       --edit-only
           If specified, comments will only be edited, not deleted. - Requires gdpr_export [env: SHREDDIT_EDIT_ONLY=] --skip-subreddits <SKIP_SUBREDDITS>
-          If specified, will skip these subreddits [env: SHREDDIT_SKIP_SUBREDDITS=] --skip-comment-ids <SKIP_COMMENT_IDS>
+          If specified, will skip these subreddits.
+Comma-separated. - Case-sensitive [env: SHREDDIT_SKIP_SUBREDDITS=] --skip-comment-ids <SKIP_COMMENT_IDS>
-          If specified, will skip comments and saved comments with listed ids [env: SHREDDIT_SKIP_COMMENT_IDS=] --skip-post-ids <SKIP_POST_IDS>
+          If specified, will skip comments and saved comments with listed ids. - Comma-separated [env: SHREDDIT_SKIP_COMMENT_IDS=]
+      --skip-post-ids <SKIP_POST_IDS>
-          If specified, will skip posts and saved posts with listed ids [env: SHREDDIT_SKIP_POST_IDS=] --only-subreddits <ONLY_SUBREDDITS>
+          If specified, will skip posts and saved posts with listed ids. - Comma-separated [env: SHREDDIT_SKIP_POST_IDS=] --only-subreddits <ONLY_SUBREDDITS>
-          If specified, only posts, comments, saved posts, and saved comments in the specified subreddits will be deleted [env: SHREDDIT_ONLY_SUBREDDITS=]
+          If specified, only posts, comments, saved posts, and saved comments in the specified subreddits will be deleted. - Comma-separated.
+Case-sensitive [env: SHREDDIT_ONLY_SUBREDDITS=]
   -h, --help
           Print help
   -V, --version